sciencefidelity/artsed.wales/README.md

 A static page to advertise the services that the network can offer.
 Drawing on the work of the defunct regional networks and advertising proposed courses.

-### To include
+### To do

-- details of courses developed showing the impact to teachers and learners.
+- Convert styles to Sass
+- Reposition cropped images in container
+- Add background illustrations
+- Make it respondsive
+- Add Welsh and English translations to lang/*.js
-- good images of the process
+- Get the language switch working
+- Add an internal page navigation
+- Fix language switch and menu to top right corner
-- new logo
+- Animate numbers
-- planned coures with booking information
+- Connect sign up to Mailchimp
+- Links to Plwg / Arts Active
-- stats of the regional networks
+- Make the 404 page beautiful
-- quotes of teachers
-- illustrations
+- Get a welsh email address
+- Add links to Eventbrite

 ### Wishlist

-- dynamically switch between English and Welsh
 - dynamically switch between light and dark mode

 ### Changelog